Rahma-Osama/DS-FCI-TU-2026/README.md

 * **Insertion Sort** – Sorts by inserting each element in the correct position.

 ---
+## 📂 Presentations

+The project presentations are included in the repository in the `presentation/` folder

+---
 ## ▶️ Running the Project

 Each module can be run individually via its test class.